 "Dennis, you are being charged with conspiracy to commit armed robbery.
 What this really means to you is that you are being charged with planning with at least one other person to commit armed robbery and have taken steps towards achieving this goal.
 In speaking with the assistant district attorney about your case, I now know that they plan on showing that you purchased a gun after talking with Frank and George.
 They claim that your talk with Frank and George was to plan the armed robbery and that your purchase of the gun was in furtherance of the crime.
 Now, do you have anything to tell me about your purchase of the gun or your talk with Frank and George?"

 Now, because Dennis has this information, he will be in better position to give the defense attorney the story that explains the gun purchase.
 For example, Dennis could have bought the gun to defend himself from Frank and George who said they would hurt him if he did not participate in the discussed armed robbery.
 Then, the purchase of the gun would not be in furtherance of the crime.

 The Truth Could Set You Free . . .
 In a shorter amount of time

 Another reason that defendants should tell their defense attorneys the complete truth is that it could lead to a lesser charge.
 If, for example, a defendant is charged with armed robbery, and the defendant tells his attorney that, yes, he did rob the store, but not with any weapon, this could reduce the charge to simple robbery, a much less serious crime in terms of potential jail time.

-Learn More About Legal Defenses with a Free Case Review
+Learn More About Legal Defenses from an Attorney

 There are a number of possible criminal defense strategies that may be available to you depending on the nature of your case and the individual facts.
 Whether you hope to plead "truth" or completely deny the allegations, a criminal defense attorney will be able to best explain all your options and what defenses may be raised in your case.
-Start learning more today by getting a free case review from an experienced criminal defense lawyer.
+Start learning more today by contacting an experienced criminal defense lawyer near you.